Colchester open evening

 Bourn Hall gives female same-sex couples the very best chance of having a baby

-If you are interested in finding out more about your fertility options and the funding routes available, this webinar will give you the opportunity to hear from our experts and to ask any questions you might have.
+If you are interested in finding out more about your fertility options and the funding routes available, this recording will give you the opportunity to hear from our experts.

 Watch now